PDP-11 architecture: Interrupts

 Whenever an interrupt exceeds the processor's priority level, the processor asserts the corresponding bus grant, BG4 through BG7.
 The bus-grant lines are not common lines but are a daisy chain: The input of each gate is the output of the previous gate in the chain.
 A gate is on each bus device, and a device physically closer to the processor is earlier in the daisy chain.
 If the device has made a request, then on sensing its bus-grant input, it concludes it is in control of the bus, and does not pass the grant signal to the next device on the bus.
 If the device has not made a request, it propagates its bus-grant input to its bus-grant output, giving the next closest device the chance to reply.
 (If devices do not occupy adjacent slots to the processor board, "grant continuity cards" inserted into the empty slots propagate the bus-grant line.)

-Once in control of the bus, the device drops its bus request and places on the bus the memory address of its two-word vector.
-The processor saves the program counter (PC) and PSW, enters Kernel mode, and loads new values from the specified vector.
+Once in control of the bus, the device drops its bus request and places on the bus the memory address of the two-word vector that points to its interrupt service routine address and a new PSW.
+The processor saves the old program counter (PC) and PSW, enters Kernel mode, and loads new values from the specified vector.
 For a device at BR6, the new PSW in its vector typically specifies 6 as the new processor priority, so the processor will honor more urgent requests (BR7) during the service routine, but defer requests of the same or lower priority.
 With the new PC, the processor jumps to the service routine for the interrupting device.
 That routine operates the device, at least removing the condition that caused the interrupt.
 The routine ends with the RTI (ReTurn from Interrupt) instruction, which restores PC and PSW as of just before the processor granted the interrupt.

-If a bus request is made in error and no device responds to the bus grant, the processor times out and performs a trap that suggests bad hardware.
+If a bus request is made and no device responds to the bus grant, the processor times out and performs a trap that suggests bad hardware.